Table of Contents

 The first is to coat whole fish with arrowroot flour prior to cooking

 Clean and rinse the fish well.
 Pat dry with a paper towel and then sprinkle the fish with a pinch of salt evenly.
-After that coat the fish, both sides, with a thin layer of arrowroot flour.
+After that coat the fish, on both sides, with a thin layer of arrowroot flour.
 Gently pat to rub into fish.

 The Second is to sear the fish on both sides before braising